 Street Sweeping in Minneapolis

-2020 Spring Street Sweeping to begin Tuesday, April 21
+2020 Fall Street Sweeping will begin soon

 Each spring and fall, Public Works crews sweep every mile of the City's more than 1,100 miles of streets – curb to curb – to help keep our neighborhoods clean and livable and to protect our waterways.
 Each spring, crews sweep the nearly 400 miles of alleys as well.
 Leaves and other debris on the streets can clog storm drains and pollute our lakes and rivers.